Luzi-Jung/Dissertation_Project/README.md

 # Dissertation_Project
-This repository is for presenting code used for my Masters dissertation project.
+This repository is for presenting code used to complete my Masters dissertation project.

-Interactive plots are in Graphs.zip file
+Interactive plots are in Graphs.zip file.

 Scripts should be ran in the following order:
 1. Preprocessing_script